PaulElisha/PythPriceFeed-Kaia-Integration/README.md

         priceFeedId = _priceFeedId;
     }

-    function convertKlayToUsd(uint256 klayAmount, bytes[] calldata priceUpdate) external returns (uint256) {
+    function convertETHToUsd(uint256 ETHAmount, bytes[] calldata priceUpdate) external returns (uint256) {
-        return klayAmount.getConversionRate(priceFeedId, pythFeed, priceUpdate);
+        return ETHAmount.getConversionRate(priceFeedId, pythFeed, priceUpdate);
     }
 }
 ```

 ## Conclusion

 The `PriceConverterPyth` library provides a simple and effective way to interact with the Pyth Network's price feeds on the base blockchain.
-By using this library, developers can easily fetch real-time KLAY/USD prices and convert token amounts into USD, enabling more dynamic and responsive smart contract applications.
+By using this library, developers can easily fetch real-time ETH/USD prices and convert token amounts into USD, enabling more dynamic and responsive smart contract applications.